-Once they finish the list, ask them to capture the ‘why’–both emotional and functional reasons.
+Once they finish the list, ask them to capture the ‘why’ – both emotional and functional reasons.

-Now, tell participants to flip the canvas vertically—the 15% that makes you powerful is now on the top.
+Now, tell participants to flip the canvas vertically – the 15% that makes you powerful is now on the top.

 Ask people to list everything that’s under their control.
-Remind them to capture everything, no matter how small–one post-it per idea.
+Remind them to capture everything, no matter how small – one post-it per idea.

 Then, move on to identify the areas where they have “autonomy to act.”
 The purpose is to uncover or remind them that they have more freedom and power than they usually believe.

-Finally, ask participants to focus on identifying opportunities to do more with that power.
+Finally, ask participants to focus on identifying opportunities more to do with that power.
 “What can you achieve with the authority you already have?”

 Follow these steps to facilitate within a team or large group: